fobadara/javascript-quiz-app/README.md

 # ACKNOWLEDGEMENTS
   * The JavaScript code was written using [James Q Quick](https://www.youtube.com/c/JamesQQuick/featured) tutorials.
-  * I would like to thank [AbdulFattah Badara](https://github.com/fobadara) and for his support during this project.
+  * I would like to thank [AbdulFattah Badara](https://github.com/fobadara) for his support during this project.